secretive mountain Republics

 Early in the morning we’ll enter the cultural heartland of the Balkar people, driving south across the breathtaking sceneries along the Chegem river.

-Near the traditional Balkar village of Eltyubyu, we’ll visit an impressive monumental necropolis of mysterious pre-Islamic origins.
+Near the traditional Balkar village of Eltyubyu, we’ll also visit an impressive monumental necropolis of mysterious pre-Islamic origins.

 We'll then head back to the plains and move on to Vladikavkaz, the capital of North Ossetia-Alania, a peculiar autonomous republic, where ethnolinguistic Persian roots blend together with Christian Orthodox traditions.

 We'll break the 2-hour journey in Elkhotovo (for the unmissable Memorial to the Unbending Defenders of the Elkhotov Heights) and in Beslan, a small Ossetian city whose sadly became well-known around the world media during the dramatic 2004 school siege.

 Vladikavkaz city walk: Soviet monuments, Tsarist architecture, Soviet concrete giants, traditional Ossetian churches and ancient mosques.